loadfred/tinydiffusioncpu/README.md

 The time it takes to generate an image depends on your CPU, also the longer you use your CPU the slower it will get, allowing the CPU to relax helps speed up the next usage

-Memory/CPU usage can be lowered by setting the CFG to 1.0 or lower, not using loras, not using embeddings, lower image size (512x512), and USING TCD or LCM
+Memory/CPU usage can be lowered by setting the CFG to 1.0 or lower, not using loras, not using embeddings, lower image size (512x512), and by USING TCD or LCM at 4 steps